LSAT INFORMATION- Form & Content

 *NOTE: registered Remote test-takers may borrow a tablet computer in advance of the LSAT by requesting one from LSAC.
 Meanwhile, candidates who opt for a Test-Center Administration will be provided with a device on the day of the test.

-CONTENT AND FORM OF THE LSAT: 4 SECTIONS, 3 QUESTION TYPES
+CONTENT AND FORM OF THE LSAT: 4 SECTIONS, 2 QUESTION TYPES

 CANDIDATES MUST ALSO COMPLETE AN LSAT WRITING EXAM EITHER BEFORE OR AFTER TAKING THE LSAT

-LSAT Writing asks candidates to choose between two positions.
+LSAT Writing test asks candidates to choose between two positions.
 There are no “right” or “wrong” positions; the writing sample is designed to demonstrate a test-takers persuasive writing skills.
 Though it is not scaled, Law schools may examine the reasoning, clarity, organization, and language displayed in the test.
 Copies of LSAT Writing sample are sent to all schools along with a candidates' LSAT scores.
 It is unclear how LSAT Writing impacts admissions, since law schools rely almost entirely on the scored LSAT.